openforcefield/standards/docs/enhancement-proposals/off-ep-divalent-vs.md

 ```
 for the off-centre -OH sites.

-These new definitions could be directly converted to existing virtual site types in common MD packages, including the LocalCoordinatesSite in OpenMM and the 3out site in Gromacs.
+These new definitions could be directly converted to existing virtual site types in common MD packages, such as the LocalCoordinatesSite in OpenMM and the 3out site in Gromacs.

 ## Copyright